-Document Processor: For this task, the document processor is a simple tokenizer that extracts the words that appear in the eligible documents, defined as a sequence of one or more alphanumeric characters and ignoring capitalization.
+7.2.1 Document Processor.
+For this task, the document processor is a simple tokenizer that extracts the words that appear in the eligible documents, defined as a sequence of one or more alphanumeric characters and ignoring capitalization.

-Data Set: We use the 20 Newsgroups data set from the UCI KDD Archive [BM98].
+7.2.2 Data Set.
+We use the 20 Newsgroups data set from the UCI KDD Archive [Blake and Merz 1998].
 This data set contains 20,000 messages from 20 Usenet newsgroups.
 We also randomly retrieve additional Usenet articles to create queries for Automatic Query Generation.
-Figures 16 and 17 show the token and document degree distribution (Section 5) for this task.
-The document degree follows a lognormal distribution [Mit04] and the token degree follows, as expected [Zip49], a power-law distribution.
+Figure 15 shows the token and document degree distribution (Section 5) for this task.
+The document degree follows a lognormal distribution [Mitzenmacher 2004] and the token degree follows, as expected [Zipf 1949], a power-law distribution.

-Execution Plan Instantiation: For this task, Filtered Scan is not directly applicable, since all documents are "useful."
-For Iterative Set Expansion, the queries are constructed using words that appear in previously retrieved documents; this technique corresponds to the Learned Resource Description strategy for vocabulary extraction presented by Callan et al. [CCD99].
-Finally, for Automatic Query Generation, we constructed the queries as follows: first, we separate the documents into topics according to the high-level name of the newsgroup (e.g., "comp", "sci", and so on); then, we train a rule-based classifier using RIPPER, which creates rules to assign documents into categories (e.g., $cpu\ AND\ ram \to comp$ means that a document containing the words "cpu" and "ram" is assigned to the "comp" category).
+7.2.3 Execution Plan Instantiation.
+For this task, Filtered Scan is not directly applicable, since all documents are "useful."
+For Iterative Set Expansion, the queries are constructed using words that appear in previously retrieved documents; this technique corresponds to the Learned Resource Description strategy for vocabulary extraction presented by Callan et al. [1999].
+For Automatic Query Generation, we constructed the queries as follows: first, we separate the documents into topics according to the high-level name of the newsgroup (e.g., "comp," "sci," and so on); then, we train a rule-based classifier using RIPPER, which creates rules to assign documents into categories (e.g., cpu AND ram $\rightarrow$ comp means that a document containing the words cpu and ram is assigned to the "comp" category).
 The final queries for Automatic Query Generation contain the antecedents of the rules, across all categories.
-This technique corresponds to the Focused Probing strategy for vocabulary extraction presented by Ipeirotis and Gravano [IG02].
+This technique corresponds to the Focused Probing strategy for vocabulary extraction presented by Ipeirotis and Gravano [Ipeirotis and Gravano 2002].
+Finally, for the query-based strategies, we use maxD = 100 as the upper limit for the maximum number of returned documents for a query.